ouspg/aapo-audit/README.md

 # Summary

-We carried out a collaborative and open mini audit of the Aapo system.
+This was a collaborative, open and time limited audit of the Aapo system.
-Audit took place in three phases.
+Audit took place in three phases (3 days).
 First phase concentrated on the scoping of the audit.
 Second phase was about the design and backend services.
 Third phase added in some hands on verification of the achieved common understanding.
 During the whole process Katakri was used as a frame of